alinsjs/docs/guide/reactive.md

 ## 6. Style

-Reactive binding of styles is very flexible and can be strings, objects, and single-name styles
+The responsive binding of styles is very flexible and can be strings, objects, and single-property styles.

 ### 6.1 String style